Z-Test Calculator

 - n is the sample size

 Example: Suppose a school administrator knows the national average score for a standardized test is 500 with a standard deviation of 50.
 A sample of 100 students from a new teaching program scores an average of 520.
-To determine if this program significantly differs from the national average:
+To determine if this program significantly differs from the national average, first calculate the z-statistic:

 |